Essy · Components Overview

 The Grid is the primary stabilizing surface within Essy.

-It offers a steady external reference point — not by doing anything, but by being available.
-When internal movement intensifies, the Grid provides a place where attention can settle without directing or interpreting.
+It offers a steady external reference point — a place where experience can settle by being met, not managed.

 The Grid quietly answers one question: